Parvaaz (band): Early years and formation (2010–2014)

 Khalid Ahamed and Kashif Iqbal formed the band while in college with the initial lineup comprising Neil Simon (bass), Adarsh Deokota (rhythm guitar) and Somarashi Bhattacharjee (drums).

 With its initial line up, Parvaaz won a string of college level competitions in 2010.
 It was around this time that Sachin Banandur took over on drums.
 Banandur had been playing for the Bangalore-based band Insane.
 After the release of their first single Dil Khush the group went on tour through India playing at many popular music festivals.
 In the course of recording a new song in 2011(which was later scrapped) Neil Simon left the group and was later replaced by Fidel D'Souza from the jazz band Bourbon Street.

 Khufiya Daastan was released as a single in 2013.

 Baran (2014)

 Parvaaz independently released their first full-length studio album Baran.
 The eight-track album was recorded and mixed at the Nathaniel Production House in Bangalore with engineer Jason Zachariah.
 Rolling Stone India noted the album's 13-minute title track is said to showcase the band's 'moody and progressive leaning sound'.

 The album included guest musicians who contributed to a few tracks.
-Sanjeev Naik from Swarathma played violin on Ab Ki Yeh Subah and Saxophone player Seth Malloy featured on Fitnah and Ziyankar.
+Sanjeev Naik from Swarathma played violin on Ab Ki Yeh Subah and Saxophone player Seth Molloy featured on Fitnah and Ziyankar.
 Other collaborating artists included guitarist Ramanan Chandramouli from Blushing Satellite and guitarist Michael Anthony Dias from Mad Orange Fireworks.